-Author has written 16 stories for Foyle's War, Alibi, 2003, and Bleak House, 2005.
+Author has written 20 stories for Foyle's War, Alibi, 2003, and Bleak House, 2005.

 I think it was 2004 when I discovered Foyle's War on the 'History Canada' cable channel, and then on PBS, and knew it was something quite special.
 My son, a teenager at the time, can only blame himself, when one day he pointed out to me 'that actor from Foyle's War' on a rerun episode of Frost (starring David Jason).
-It was his remark that started me on an investigation into the work of 'that actor' and what is, at this point, a decade-long fascination with the roles of Michael Kitchen.
+It was his remark that started me on an investigation into the work of 'that actor' and what is, at this point, more than a decade-long fascination with the roles of Michael Kitchen.